Jaye-python/python-map/README.md

 2. **Folium** was used to build the interactive map to display surfaces and satellite imagery of the industrial site's geographical data
 3. **Django-Channels** was used to built a **websocket** to receive real-time data containing temperature, pressure, and steam injection readings from sensors located at various points within the industrial site
 4. **Folium Heatmap plugin** was used to generate heatmaps from sensors
-5. To implement **real-time update of heatmaps**: the received data from the websocket is saved to the DB then a webpage that serves heatmaps is being refreshed every 10 seconds with **JavaScript** to show the latest data from the DB
+5. To implement **real-time update of heatmaps**: the received data from the websocket is saved to the DB then a webpage that serves heatmaps is being refreshed every 10 seconds (using **JavaScript**) to show the latest data from the DB

 ### To launch this app on your system: